 Stained Glass Process

 The tradition of the English Arts and Crafts movement is at the core of my work.
 I studied stained glass at Central St Martins on a course Christopher Whall established.
 He was an artist who learnt stained glass so he could both design and make windows.
-It seems obvious now, but back then it was revolutionary.
-I am happiest when I carry out the whole process myself.
+It seems obvious now, but in the Victorian era it was revolutionary.
+I am happiest when I carry out the whole process myself, although I do have a Studio Assistant who helps me with leading and cementing now.

 1 Furze Lane